Work for It

 "Work for It" is a song by Chinese singer Jane Zhang.
-It was released on November 28, 2017, by Montage Records.
+It was released as a single on November 28, 2017, by Montage Records.
 The lyrics video for "Work for It" was released on December 19, 2017.
-In November 2017, Jane Zhang performed "Work for It" at the Victoria's Secret Fashion Show in Shanghai along with "Dust My Shoulders Off" and "808."
+In November 2017, Jane Zhang performed "Work for It" at the Victoria's Secret Fashion Show in Shanghai along with "Dust My Shoulders Off" and "808".

+The song and its remix version (featuring Migos) was included on Zhang's first English-language studio album, Past Progressive (2019).